autumn-mck/site-astro/src/content/markdownPosts/projects/index.md

 Supports:

-- Viewing posts (with attatchments, content warnings, etc)
+- Viewing posts (with attachments, content warnings, etc)
 - Viewing replies to a post in a threaded view
 - Viewing a user's posts, bio, etc.
 - Viewing an instance's federated timeline